Generic Name: levalbuterol (LEV-al-BUE-ter-ol)

 - Levalbuterol aerosol may cause dry mouth or an unpleasant taste in your mouth.
 Rinsing your mouth with water after each dose may help relieve these effects.

 - Keep track of how many inhalations you use.
+Throw away the inhaler after all of the sprays have been used, even if it doesn't feel empty.
 When your medicine supply begins to run low, call your doctor or pharmacy as soon as possible for a refill.

 - The contents of this canister are under pressure.
 Do NOT store or use levalbuterol aerosol near an open flame.
 Do NOT puncture, break, or burn the container, even if it appears empty.